toufeeqkalam/library-management-system/README.md

 3. View - Handles the elements of the user interface or the representation thereof.
    * In this case the Book model represents the visualization of the data model.

+### Reason for design

+The MVC design pattern, abstracts away all the tedious boiler plate of handling tasks and requests, it promotes a seperation of concern and is a quick and great way to build modularised applications.
+Also keeping mind its robustness in debugging as we have multiple levels in the application.

 ### Practices used

 1. Seperating business logic from controllers apart from routing and delegating actions to the proper service.